dhaasler/madcubapy/README.rst

 and is built using the ImageJ infrastructure.
 This tool will not work with any other ImageJ program.

-Instead of writing history into new fits cards in the header of the file, MADCUBA creates a history file named *_hist.csv*.
+Instead of writing history into new header cards, MADCUBA creates a history file with the same name as the fits name followed by *_hist.csv*.
 With ``madcubapy`` we can read fits files with this external history information into a single object in python.

 Installation